eharada/Data_Viz_Redesign_Project/README.md

 For the next iteration, I am going to focus more on the wellness program to see if there is a huge difference between employees who feel they are supported versus those who are unsure or don't feel supported by their employers.
 I'm going to bring in the state and wellness program responses.
 <br/>

-Here we can see a side by side comparison between the positive and negative support.
+Here we can see a side-by-side comparison between the positive and negative support.
 Oregon has the highest variance amongst the other 9 states, while California has the smallest difference.
 This is opposite of what we saw in the initial exploratory data.
 We saw a map with California having the highest amount of uncertainty on wellness programs.
 This shows us the importance of normalizing the data so that we don't make false assumptions, which leads to skewed results.

 ![image](https://user-images.githubusercontent.com/32119820/31580406-b0b89a9a-b103-11e7-9f7d-ec48619e6ee7.png)